SuhnDev/Beyond-Linear-Max/README.md

 ## 📌 Notes
 - This is a **prototype** and not an optimized production algorithm.
 - The goal is to demonstrate that **cost-aware strategies** can sometimes outperform naive linear scans in practice when post-processing dominates.

+- Although this repository demonstrates maximum finding, the same cost-aware filtering idea applies to minimum finding as well.
+Simply invert the logic (use a lower threshold instead of an upper bound).

+In both cases, the theoretical bound remains Θ(n), but practical savings arise when post-processing is costly.

 ---